tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Oblivious DoH requires, at a minimum:

-- Two Oblivious Servers, where one can act as a Proxy, and the other can act as a Target.
+- An Oblivious Proxy server, identified by a URI template.
+- An Oblivious Target server.
+The Target and Proxy are expected to be non-colluding (see
+  {{security-considerations}}).
-- Public keys for encrypting DNS queries that are passed from a Client through a Proxy to a Target ({{publickey}}).
+- One or more Target public keys for encrypting DNS queries send to a Target via a Proxy ({{publickey}}).
 These keys guarantee that only the intended Target can decrypt Client queries.

-The mechanism for discovering and provisioning the Proxy URI Templates and public keys is out of scope of this document.
+The mechanism for discovering and provisioning the Proxy URI template and Target public keys is out of scope of this document.

 # HTTP Exchange